jonhilgart22/advanced_stats/README.md

 Course Description
 ----

-Advanced Applied Statistics will provide solid training in advanced, practical statistical data analysis and modeling.
-The course will cover data analysis, Bayesian statistics, time series analysis, stochastic processes, estimation methods.
+Advanced Applied Statistics will provide training in advanced, practical statistical data analysis and modeling.
+The course will cover fundamental data analysis, Bayesian statistics, time series analysis, stochastic processes, and stimulation based estimation methods.

 ### By the end of this course, you should be able to:

 - Carry out advanced data analysis to solve Data Science problems
+- Explain fundamental statistical concepts
 - Construct Bayesian models to model statistical uncertainty
 - Create statistical estimates of parameters
 - Perform A/B testing
-- Make forecast based on time series data
+- Make time series forecasts

 ### Out of Scope

 - Visualization and mapping
 - Survey data and ANOVA
-- Statistical power and sample size
+- Statistical power and sample size estimation
+- Probabilistic graphical models (PGMs)
 - Regularization
 - Advanced Python
 - The R programming language

 ### Prerequisites

-- DSCI 6001: Linear Algebra
+- DSCI 6001: Mathematics for Data Scientists
 - DSCI 6002: Data Exploration, Feature Engineering, and Statistics for Data Scientists
-- DSCI 6003: Machine Learning I
+- DSCI 6003: Machine Learning and Data Analysis I

 ### Required Resources